-And a soldering Pencil Holder – Most soldering pencils come with a holder or a rest as seen here, but if not, get one.
-These metal stands are very handy and will help avoid melted parts and burned hands and work surfaces.
+And a soldering Pencil Holder – Most soldering pencils come with a holder, or a rest as seen here, but if not, get one.
+These metal stands are very handy and will help avoid melted parts, burned hands and work surfaces.

 *2) solder – Resin core solder is what you want.
 NEVER use acid core solder on electrical components.
 The acid will stick around and continue to eat into components and wiring well after the soldering job is over.